itsfuad/FCCIMPL/website/src/content/docs/basics/comments.md

 let local_time := utc_time + timezone_offset + (is_daylight_saving ?
 3600 : 0);
 ```

-### ✅ Do Update Comments When You Update Code
+### Do Update Comments When You Update Code

-Outdated comments are worse than no comments—they mislead people:
+Outdated comments are worse than no comments - they mislead people:

 ```ferret
 // Bad: Comment doesn't match the code anymore